Technology Requirements for Online Classes

 - Working microphone and webcam (can be combined or included with computer hardware such as in a laptop)

 - High-Speed Internet Connection

 Technology requirements for individual courses may vary and your course may require more hardware or software.
 See the course syllabus or contact the instructor for additional technology requirements.

-Since Southern Union uses a Learning Management System called Canvas to deliver online courses, it is important that your computer meet the basic specifications needed to access Canvas.
+Since Southern Union uses a Learning Management System (LMS) called Canvas to deliver online courses, it is important that your computer meet the basic specifications needed to access Canvas.
 There may be requirements in some courses that may require additional technologies.

 Internet Connection Speed

 A high speed internet connection with speeds of 1.5 mbps or higher is recommended for online courses to ensure that you can access all of the course materials and resources, particularly large file sizes as with streaming video.
 However, technologies used in individual courses vary.
 See the course syllabus or contact your instructor for additional technology requirements.